Siebel Installation Guide for UNIX > Overview of Installing Siebel Business Applications >

 Figure 1.
 Simplified Architecture for a Siebel Deployment

-The Siebel Enterprise Server installation and configuration process requires multiple tasks that you perform in a general sequence, depending on whether or not you have already installed a Siebel database.
+The Siebel CRM installation and configuration process requires multiple tasks that you perform in a general sequence that depends on your installation case.
 For more information, see:

 Follow these general guidelines for your installations: